 Fort Payne: “Harvest at Fort Payne,” Harwood Steiger, 1938.

 Steiger, of New York, admitted he had never been as far south as Fort Payne when he received the invitation to produce a mural there.
 Steiger did make a trip to Fort Payne within a month and found the postmaster most helpful as he prepared his sketches.
 The postmaster, in fact, told Steiger that he was pleased to be getting a mural although he had never heard of one before, and he drove Steiger out into the country to see waterfalls.
 Steiger proposed two different sketches for the mural: one showing the cotton industry in town and the other a landscape.
 He and the Section both chose the “pretty landscape” as more pleasing.

-The Huntsville mural was the largest and most expensive panel commissioned in Alabama and the only one placed in a federal courthouse rather than a post office.
-Gonzales received the invitation for the panel based on designs he had submitted for a competition in Jackson, Mississippi, in 1936.
+Huntsville: “Tennessee Valley Authority” was the largest and most expensive panel commissioned in Alabama and the only one placed in a federal courthouse rather than a post office.
+Xavier Gonzalez received the invitation for the panel based on designs he had submitted for a competition in Jackson, Mississippi, in 1936.
 He originally proposed a rather odd allegorical panel that the Washington office criticized for both its style and its lack of meaning for the people in Huntsville.
 Instead of making allegorical allusions it was suggested that Gonzalez place emphasis on the realities of life.
 Using a realistic style and basing his new theme on the work then being done by TVA in northern Alabama, he redesigned the panel several times, finishing it in October of 1937.

 Scottsboro: “Alabama Agriculture,” Constance Ortmayer, 1940.